rmsmportier/CMSCI120Base/chapter5.md

             not_called_msg = "Check the directions for this result, and do not remove print function.", incorrect_msg = "How do you identify the largest value?")

+test_student_typed("This is a test, this is only a test",not_typed_msg="Are you using correct string value for the longer strings?")

+test_student_typed("This is A test, this is only a test",not_typed_msg="Are you using correct string value for the longer strings?")

 success_msg('Nice work.
 Notice that spaces have lower value than letters, and that capital letters have lower value than lower case letters.
 Also notice that for all calls we created a grouping of values by using either () or "" around the full set of values to evaluate.
 When the grouping is done using () along with , we have created a tuple.
 When we use "", we have created a string with multiple characters.')

 ```